moeybek/pressure-drop-ml/README.md

 This project predicts pressure drop in internal flow across a pipe/orifice-like restriction using engineering-based synthetic data and a machine learning regression model.

 The goal is to connect mechanical engineering, fluid mechanics, Python automation, and machine learning in one reproducible workflow.
+The synthetic dataset represents a water-like incompressible fluid.
+The sampled density range is 950–1050 kg/m³ and the dynamic viscosity range is 0.0007–0.0013 Pa·s.

 ## Schematic